hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - against <span style="color: #bb6600;">phishing, social engineering and password brute-force attacks</span>
   - <span style="color: #bb6600;">SSO authentication</span>: users with MFA and sharing the authentication with multiple application
   - attacks prevented by MFA: <span style="color: #bb6600;">phishing and man-in-the-middle</span>
+  - benefit of using a multifactor authentication strategy: protect data by enabling the use of a <span style="color: #bb6600;">second validation of identity</span>

 - EPP & EDR